-Federally owned equipment

-- University capital equipment
+- Federally owned equipment - University capital equipment

 - University owned capital software

 - Library holdings

 - Art/film collections

 - Non-capital-controlled equipment, if required by the granting agency or the University

-PSAM is maintained through biennial capital equipment physical inventory audit updates, periodic adjustments as changes occur, and monthly additions due to new acquisitions.
-Departments are required to complete a biennial capital equipment physical inventory audit with the PA.
-Spot checks and periodic verification audit of the inventory may be completed by any of the following persons: department staff, PA, independent third party, including internal auditors, as needed, to maintain the integrity of the University equipment records.
+PSAM is maintained through biennial inventory updates, periodic adjustments as changes occur, and monthly additions due to new acquisitions.
+Departments are required to complete a biennial inventory with the PA.
+Spot checks and periodic verification of the inventory may be completed by any of the following persons: department staff, PA, independent third party, including internal auditors, as needed, to maintain the integrity of the University equipment records.

-Regardless of how equipment is funded or acquired, title to all equipment rests with the University or sponsoring agency, rather than with a department or person.
+Regardless of how equipment is funded or acquired, title to all property rests with the University or sponsoring agency, rather than with a department or person.
 This includes equipment received as a gift or donation; acquired as government surplus; or purchased from departmental or research budgets, special appropriations, or allocations.
 With the exceptions of federally owned and leased equipment, all capital equipment, and non-capital controlled equipment requires a physical UCCS ID tag with tag number and an asset ID number within PSAM.